 As soon as the meat was on to cook, 13.75 cups of oats were combined with 13.75 cups of water.
 This bowl was left at room temperature to soak oats while the meat was cooking.

 It took 3 and a half hours for the meat to cook tender.
 During that time it was stirred twice.
 After less than 2 hours of cooking time a delicious aroma fills the house.
 The roaster was left sitting on the oven rack during stirring.
 Tilt the lid away from you when opening it, so you don’t get steam burned.
 When the pork and onion mix is opened for the first time to stir, you will notice that the protein on the outside of meat cubes has coagulated and lightly bound the diced pork together into one large mass.
 That is not a problem.
 Light stirring separates the diced meat once again.
 I find Goetta to be a good Friday night project, where ingredients are prepped in the evening then I set an alarm to get up and occasionally stir things, drain off broth or put cooked Goetta into mold pans.
 In this picture, the broth is being separated from cooked meat and onion solids.
 I estimated that 3 cups of broth remained in with the meat.
 So 3 cups of liquid were subtracted from the 26 cups needed for final oat hydration.
 Consequently, 23 cups of liquid were measured in for final oat hydration.

-Tender cooked pork shoulder meat & onion, mashed with a potato masher then lightly stirred.
+Tender cooked pork shoulder meat & onion, mashed with a potato masher.